wizcoderx/Simple_to_do_list_angularjs/README.md

 To use this password generator, simply open the HTML file in a web browser.
 Select the desired character types, and the generated password will update in real-time.

 Feel free to customize the character sets and password length according to your preferences.

+## Contribution

+Developers are welcome to make any changes in the code.
+When making pull requests, ensure that the changes are saved on a different branch.
+Developers need to create a separate branch for their changes.